 Once you apply for a new or duplicate PAN, or request for corrections/changes, you can track the status of PAN application via the acknowledgement number provided.

 As per the NSDL website, the entire process of printing and dispatching cards takes approximately 2 weeks or 14 days.

 PAN Card Application Do's and Don'ts

-- Remember to fill in all the details as per the identity and address proof documents you are submitting.
+- Fill in all the details as per the identity and address proof documents you are submitting.

-- Do get thumb impression attested by a Magistrate/Notary before submitting the form to avoid disqualification.
+- Get your thumb impression attested by a Magistrate/Notary before submitting the form, to avoid disqualification.

 - Write the complete address and provide accurate contact details in the form.

-- Do fill in the application form in capital letters.
+- Fill in the application form in capital letters.

 - Do not use initials in the first name or last name columns.